Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Experiments AND Evaluation

 \subsubsection{Regularization Factor $\lambda$, Kernel Size $\gamma$}

-According to ridge regression theory [60], we add a positive value $\lambda\mathbf{I}$ ($\mathbf{I}$ is the identity matrix) to the diagonal axis of kernel similarity matrix (Eq. \ref{eq11}) for learning a more stable and better generalization performance of DT synthesis model.
-Furthermore, it is known that the performance of SVM is sensitive to the combination of the regularization factor and kernel size ($\lambda, \gamma$) \cite{Suykens1999LeastSS}.
-Therefore, we also simultaneously analyze the influence of these two parameters ($\lambda, \gamma$) for our method.
+Following ridge regression theory [60], we add a positive value $\lambda\mathbf{I}$ ($\mathbf{I}$ is the identity matrix) to the diagonal axis of the kernel similarity matrix (Eq. \ref{eq11}) to achieve a more stable and better generalization performance for the DT synthesis model.
+Furthermore, the performance of SVM is known to be sensitive to the combination of the regularization factor and kernel size ($\lambda, \gamma$).
+Therefore, we also simultaneously analyze the influence of these two parameters ($\lambda, \gamma$) on our method.